One-step estimator paths for concave regularization

 OSE and similar ideas have had a resurgence in the concave penalization literature recently, motivated by the need for faster estimation algorithms. \cite{fan_strong_2014} consider early-stopping of LLA for folded concave penalization and show that, under strong sparsity assumptions about true $\bs{\beta}$ and given appropriate initial values, OSE LLA is with high probability an oracle estimator.
-Zhang (2010,2013) investigates `convex relaxation' iterations, where estimates under convex regularization are the basis for weights in a subsequent penalized objective.
-He shows that just one or two steps here is sufficient for obtaining oracle support recovery properties under much weaker conditions than required by a standard lasso. \cite{wang_calibrating_2013} propose a two step algorithm that feeds lasso coefficients into a linear approximation to folded concave penalization.
-These OSE methods are all closely related to the adaptive lasso \citep[AL;][]{zou_adaptive_2006}, which does weighted-$L_1$ minimization under weights $\omega_j = 1/|\hat\beta^0_j|$, where $\hat\beta^0_j$ is an initial guess at the coefficient value.
-The original AL paper advocates using MLE estimates for initial values, while \cite{huang_adaptive_2008} suggest using marginal regression coefficients $\hat\beta^0_j = \mr{cor}(\bm{x}_j,\bm{y})$.\footnote{We include marginal AL in our study of Section \ref{eg}.1.}
+Zhang (2010,2013) investigates `convex relaxation' iterations, where estimates under convex regularization are the basis for weights in a subsequent penalized objective. \cite{wang_calibrating_2013} propose a two step algorithm that feeds lasso coefficients into a linear approximation to folded concave penalization.
+These OSE methods are all closely related to the adaptive lasso \citep[AL;][]{zou_adaptive_2006}, which does weighted-$\ell_1$ minimization under weights $\omega_j = 1/|\hat\beta^0_j|$, where $\hat\beta^0_j$ is an initial guess at the coefficient value.
+The original AL paper advocates using MLE estimates for initial values, while \cite{huang_adaptive_2008} suggest using marginal correlations $\hat\beta^0_j = \mr{cor}(\bm{x}_j,\bm{y})$; this marginal AL algorithm is included in our simulations of Section \ref{sec:sim}.

-OSE LLA, or a two-step estimator starting from $\bs{\hat\beta}=0$ as suggested in \cite{fan_strong_2014} and \cite{wang_calibrating_2013}, or any version of the adaptive lasso, are {\it all just weighted-$L_1$ minimization}.
-These methods differ only in how the weights are constructed.
-Regardless of which you prefer, weighted-$L_1$ penalties are likely to play a central role in diminishing-bias penalization whenever the dataset is too large for use of exact concave penalty solvers.
+The main point is that OSE LLA, or a two-step estimator starting from $\bs{\hat\beta}=0$, or any version of the adaptive lasso, are all interpretable as weighted-$\ell_1$ penalization with weights equal to something like $c'(\beta^0)$ for initial coefficient guess $\beta^0$.
+The algorithms proposed in Section \ref{sec:algos}, POSE and GL, take advantage of an available source of initial values in any path estimation algorithm -- the solved values from the previous path iteration.
+Our simulations in Section \ref{sec:sim} show that this efficient strategy works as well or better than expensive exact solvers.
+In the next section, we provide some theoretical intuition on why it works.